 The exact organizational structure, definition of roles, and responsibility of Chapter Leaders will depend on a variety of factors, including the size of the Chapter and the scope of its mission, any relevant school or campus policies, and individual Chapter preferences and individual skills.
 The suggested leadership positions described in detail below are designed to mirror the executive leadership roles at National Headquarters for ease of guidance and assistance.
 Position descriptions are described in the Chapter Officers section.

 Chapters are required to have at least one school staff or faculty member who has agreed to serve as the Chapter Advisor.
-While many Chapters operate with minimal input from their Chapter Advisor, these Chapters are missing out on one of the most impactful relationships the Chapter can have.
-Chapter Advisors are the link between the Chapter and the university administration.
+While some Chapters operate with minimal input from their Chapter Advisor, these Chapters are missing out on one of the most impactful relationships the Chapter can have.
+Chapter Advisors are the link between the Chapter and the school administration.
 Suggested Chapter Advisor responsibilities include, but are not limited to:

 - Facilitating communications between Chapter Leaders and university administration.